 Vitamin D for cancer prevention and healing

-And this year (2016), a landmark study in PLOS ONE found that women over 55 with blood concentrations of vitamin D higher than 40ng/ml, had a 67% lower risk of cancer compared women with levels lower than 20ng/ml.
+In 2016, a landmark study published in PLOS ONE found that women over 55 with blood concentrations of vitamin D higher than 40ng/ml, had a 67% lower risk of cancer compared women with levels lower than 20ng/ml.

-“We have quantitated the ability of adequate amounts of vitamin D to prevent all types of invasive cancer combined, which had been terra incognita until publication of this paper,” said Cedric Garland, researcher and adjunct professor at the UC San Diego School of Medicine Department of Family Medicine and Public Health.
-[Emphasis mine] (Also they excluded skin cancer)
+“We have quantitated the ability of adequate amounts of vitamin D to prevent all types of invasive cancer combined, which had been terra incognita until the publication of this paper,” said Cedric Garland, researcher and adjunct professor at the UC San Diego School of Medicine Department of Family Medicine and Public Health.
+(Note: they excluded skin cancer)

-The researchers concluded that optimal levels for cancer prevention are between 40 and 60ng/ml, and that most cancers occur in people with vitamin D blood levels between 10 and 40ng/ml.
+The researchers concluded that optimal levels for cancer prevention are between 40 and 60ng/ml, (100-150 nmol/L) and that most cancers occur in people with vitamin D blood levels between 10 and 40ng/ml.

 The Sunshine Vitamin (If you can get it)

--Depending on your current D3 level and your target level, take 1,000-10,000 IU per day, then retest in 30 days and adjust accordingly.
-It may take a few retests to get your optimal daily dose dialed in.
+-Depending on your current D3 level and your target level, you could take 1,000-10,000 IU per day, then retest in 30-90 days and adjust accordingly.
+It may take a few months to get your blood levels up.